-An introduction to the philosophy, techniques, and practice of personal witnessing and public evangelism.
+An introduction to the philosophy, techniques, and practice of evangelism in a post-modern, secular society.

 RELG 242 Conflict Resolution [A: 3-0-0]3.

 This course studies the sources of conflict and examines strategies and techniques associated with positive interpersonal and substantive conflict transformation.
 The focus is on a process which assists conflict participants in clarifying attitudes and modifying behaviours so that trust increases and conflict is transformed into opportunity.